Dedryck Boyata: Senior team

-Belgium manager Georges Leekens selected Boyata for two Euro 2012 qualifiers against Kazakhstan and Austria in late 2010.
-He didn't play against Kazakhstan, but made his debut against Austria on 10 October 2010, coming on as a half time substitute for Toby Alderweireld in a 4–4 draw.
+Belgium manager Georges Leekens selected Boyata for two UEFA Euro 2012 qualifiers against Kazakhstan and Austria in late 2010.
+He did not play against Kazakhstan, but made his debut against Austria on 10 October 2010, coming on as a half-time substitute for Toby Alderweireld in a 4–4 draw.
 He received a call up for a friendly match against Slovenia in August 2011, but did not play.

-He was recalled to the Belgium squad in October 2015 for Euro 2016 qualifiers against Andorra and Israel.
-He didn't play in either of these games, but was called up again for a friendly against Portugal on 29 March 2016.
-He won his second cap in that game when he came on as a substitute after 86 minutes for Jason Denayer.
+Boyata was recalled to the Belgium squad in October 2015 for UEFA Euro 2016 qualifiers against Andorra and Israel.
+He failed to play in either of these fixtures, but was called up again for a friendly against Portugal on 29 March 2016.
+He won his second cap in this match after coming on as a substitute in the 86th minute for Jason Denayer.

-In May 2018 he was named in Belgium’s preliminary squad for the 2018 World Cup in Russia.
-On 4 June 2018, Boyata was named in the final 23-man squad for Belgium at the 2018 World Cup.
-He played every minute of Belgium's group stage games at the 2018 World Cup, however he was dropped for the knockout stage as Belgium finished third.
+In May 2018, Boyata was named in Belgium's preliminary squad for the 2018 FIFA World Cup in Russia.
+On 4 June 2018, Boyata was named in the final 23-man squad.
+He played every minute of Belgium's three group stage matches; however, he was dropped for the knockout stage as Belgium finished third.

 In June 2021, Boyata was called up to Belgium's final 23-man squad for UEFA Euro 2020.
-He played 2 games in the tournament.
+He made two appearances at the tournament, in which Belgium reached the quarter-finals.